 Image by Ramesh Lalwani Getty Images

 Later kings and nobles wanted to be buried close to Nizam-ud-din, hence the number of nearby Mughal tombs.
 Other tombs in the compound include the graves of Jahanara (daughter of Shah Jahan) and the renowned Urdu poet Amir Khusru.
 Scattered around the surrounding alleyways are more tombs and a huge baoli (step-well).
 Entry is free, but visitors may be asked to make a donation.
+You must remove your shoes before entering the shrine, but there's no need to do so whilst wandering the bazaars that approach it, despite pushy shoe keepers telling you otherwise; follow the lead from visiting locals.

 A tour with the Hope Project, which ends at the shrine, is recommended for some background.